emPeeGee/yakka/docs/architecture.md

 ### Overview
 .
+├── assets  ## assets folder can contain all the static files such as images, fonts, etc.
 ├── api ## any thing related to api calls and data fetching │   ├── common ##common api files such as axios client │   ├── index.tsx